 The best way to determine eligibility is to speak with an experienced criminal defense attorney to examine the allegations against you.
 Upon close examination of these and your overall background, you can come to a realistic conclusion and weigh your legal options.
 If you are eligible, your defense attorney may negotiate with the prosecutor to help you get placed into a pretrial intervention program in West Palm Beach.
 Though not explicitly required by the statute, some prosecutors may require you to sign a sworn admission of guilt to the crime for which you’ve been charged in order to gain entry into such program.

 How Does the Pretrial Intervention Program in West Palm Beach Work?

 The State of Florida administers the Pretrial Intervention Program through the Department of Corrections.
 Eligible participants must agree to the terms of the program to proceed.
 Participants are then supervised in a method similar to probation.
 At the end of the supervision period, the felony charge is dismissed assuming the offender did not violate any terms of the agreement.

 These agreements are sometimes tailored to the offender’s needs, depending on the alleged crime.
 Some conditions alleged offenders may be subjected to under a PTI agreement include:

 - Required payment of supervision fees

 - Required participation in counseling or treatment, if deemed necessary

-Many who are eligible choose to proceed with a pretrial intervention program in Florida in order to enjoy advantages that are not available to other alleged felony offenders.
+Many who are eligible choose to proceed with a pretrial intervention program in West Palm Beach in order to enjoy advantages that are not available to other alleged felony offenders.
 Some benefits include:

 - Avoiding the stress and expenses of a criminal trial